release-engineering/pubtools/docs/tracing.rst

 ~~~~~~~~~~~~~~

 In order to visualize and analyze telemetry, an exporter is required to export tracing data to
-a backend.
-As part of OpenTelemetry Python you will find many exporters being available.
-Which exporter
+a backend, e.g: `jaeger <https://www.jaegertracing.io/>`_.
+As part of OpenTelemetry Python you
-should be used depends on usage scenarios, e.g:
+will find many exporters being available.
+Which exporter should be used depends on usage scenarios, e.g:
 `ConsoleSpanExporter <https://opentelemetry.io/docs/instrumentation/python/exporters/#console-exporter/>`_
 is useful for development and debugging tasks, while
 `OTLPSpanExporter <https://opentelemetry.io/docs/instrumentation/python/exporters/#otlp-endpoint-or-collector/>`_
 can be more suitable on production environment.
-So choosing different exporters for different scenarios is intended
+So choosing different exporters for different scenarios is expected.

-In order to have a exporter you expected, the hook :meth:`otel_exporter` is required to implemented,
+In order to have a exporter you expected, the hook :meth:`otel_exporter` is needed to be implemented,
 otherwise `ConsoleSpanExporter <https://opentelemetry.io/docs/instrumentation/python/exporters/#console-exporter/>`_
 will be used.